EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Introduction

-This document presents possible optimization approaches to combine the EDHOC protocol {{I-D.ietf-lake-edhoc}}, when running over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.
+This document presents possible optimization approaches to combine the EDHOC key exchange protocol {{I-D.ietf-lake-edhoc}}, when running over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.

-This allows for a minimum number of round trips necessary to setup the OSCORE security context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.
+This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.

-The number of round trips for a protocol implies a minimum for the number of flights, which can have a substantial impact on performance with certain radio technologies as discussed in Section 2.11 of {{I-D.ietf-lake-reqs}}.
+The number of protocol round trips implies a minimum number of flights, which can have a substantial impact on performance with certain radio technologies as discussed in Section 2.11 of {{I-D.ietf-lake-reqs}}.

-Without this optimization it is not possible even in theory to obtain the minimum number of flights.
+Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.

-With this optimization it is possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}) and allows additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.
+This optimization enables it and makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.

-The goal of this document is to detail how to transport the data and the order of processing, gather opinions on the different approaches, and select only one of those.
+The goal of this document is to provide details on how to transport the data and the order of their processing; gather opinions on the different approaches; and select only one of those.

 ## Terminology

 {::boilerplate bcp14}

-The reader is expected to be familiar with terms and concepts of {{RFC7252}}, {{RFC8613}} and {{I-D.ietf-lake-edhoc}}.
+The reader is expected to be familiar with terms and concepts defined in CoAP {{RFC7252}}, CBOR {{I-D.ietf-cbor-7049bis}}, OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.

 # Background

 EDHOC is a 3-message key exchange protocol.
 Section 7.1 of {{I-D.ietf-lake-edhoc}} specifes how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.

-This draft deals with the case of the Initiator acting as CoAP Client and Responder acting as CoAP Server.
-The CoAP client sends a POST request containing EDHOC message 1 to a reserved resource at the CoAP server.
-This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing EDHOC message 2.
-The EDHOC message 3 is also sent by the CoAP Client in a CoAP POST request to the same resource used for EDHOC message 1.
+This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server.
+That is, the CoAP Client sends a POST request containing the EDHOC message 1 to a reserved resource at the CoAP Server.
+This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing the EDHOC message 2.
+Finally, the EDHOC message 3 is sent by the CoAP Client in a CoAP POST request to the same resource used for the EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".

-After this exchange takes place, and after successful verifications specified in the EDHOC protocol, Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
-They are then ready to use OSCORE.
+After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
+Then, they are then ready to use OSCORE.

 This sequential way of running EDHOC and then OSCORE is specified in {{fig-non-combined}}.
-As shown, this mechanism is executed in 3 roundtrips.
+As shown in the figure, this mechanism is executed in 3 round trips.

 ~~~~~~~~~~~~~~~~~
    CoAP Client                                  CoAP Server